 Active at dusk and at night, they are omnivorous and feed on berries, roots, tubers, acorns, beech nuts, fruits, and also snails, worms and insects, small vertebrates, eggs of birds that nest on the ground and dead animals.

 They live in sounders of about twenty animals led by the eldest female sows.
 Adult males are solitary with the exception of during winter, when mating occurs.
 The piglets up until six months old have a reddish coat with yellow longitudinal stripes

-Find out lots more: the wild boar facts.
+Find out lots more with 175 wild boar facts.

 Wildlife in Italy: Biscia dal collare - the Grass Snake.
 Natrix natrix (Fafner)

 Want to know what snakes you might see during your walks in Maremma?
 There aren't many - thank goodness as I don't like them one bit! - and only one poisonous one.
 This page (which I didn't like typing out! or looking at the pictures...) will tell you about them: snakes in Italy.